 Indy/Ed, an education blog that is part of the Citizen/Ed network is adding a new series focusing on parenting black children.
 This series will continue indefinitely and highlight the struggles and successes of our writers who are parenting black children.

-When I tell people, I am a teacher, I am typically thanked for serving in this profession and for good measure people normally add how hard my job is and glad they don’t have to do it.
+When I tell people I am a teacher, I am typically thanked for serving in this profession and for good measure people normally add how hard my job is and how glad they are that they don’t have to do it.
 Yes, being a teacher is hard, but it is not my most challenging job.
 The most challenging job is being a black parent.
-Children don’t come with guidebooks and even if they did, they wouldn’t be able to address navigating the world as a black parent.
+Children don’t come with guidebooks, and even if they did, they wouldn’t be able to address navigating the world as a black parent.